-The Robeson County Disaster Recovery Committee, Inc [RCDRC] is the key point of contact and a member of Robeson County's official Long-Term Recovery Group [LTRG].
+The Robeson County Disaster Recovery Coalition, Inc [RCDRC] is Robeson County's official Long-Term Recovery Organization.
 RCDRC is a tax-exempt organization under section 501c3 of the U.S. Internal Revenue Code.
 We are a public charity and thus contributions to RCDRC are tax-deductible.
 Donors can deduct contributions to this organization under IRC Section 170.

-RCDRC also provides Disaster Case Management Services, a unique and innovative emergency response and recovery support capability that enables Robeson County's Long-Term Recovery Group to provide relevant resources and services throughout the disaster and recovery cycle.
+RCDRC also provides Disaster Case Management Services, a unique and innovative emergency response and recovery support capability that enables us to provide relevant resources and services throughout the disaster and recovery cycle.

 RCDRC's fiscal agent is Church World Service (CWS), a tax-exempt organization under section 501(c)(3) of the U.S. Internal Revenue Code, and publicly disclosed revenues of over $96 million ].
 CWS is a "faith-based organization transforming communities around the globe through just and sustainable responses to hunger, poverty, displacement and disaster."

 To work collaboratively and collectively to develop, coordinate, manage, and deliver recovery services for individual and families affected by natural or man-made disaster in Robeson County.